andrewzhyee/personalsite/content/teaching/index.md

 ---
-title: Teaching
+title: "Teaching"
-summary: I have taught courses in health communication and communication research methods to both undergraduate and graduate students.
-Listed below are courses I have taught as sole/main instructor:
+summary: "I have taught courses in health communication and communication research methods to both undergraduate and graduate students.
+Listed below are courses I have taught as sole/main instructor:"
 date: " "

 featured: true